iceland photo tours & workshops

 What you’ll learn

 Whether you’re just starting out or looking to push your creative boundaries further, I’ll guide you through techniques that suit your level.
-That might mean learning how to bracket exposures for tricky light, using long exposures to create drama and mood, or refining the way you see and frame a scene.
+That might mean learning how to bracket exposures for tricky light, using long exposures to create drama and mood, or refining the way you see and shoot a scene.
 I’ll review your images in the field, offer practical, constructive feedback, and share tips along the way, from nailing your focus to getting the most out of your filters.

 Most importantly, I want to help you feel confident in your photography and inspired to develop your own style.
 The goal isn’t just to come home with great photos, but to come away feeling like those images truly belong to you.